 In designing your plan, you have to consider:

-1. Information requirements – content, what will change and what won’t
+1. Information requirements – such as content; what will change and what will not.

-2. The recipients – management team, other team members, customers, suppliers and even family members
+2. The recipients – management team; other team members; customer; suppliers and even family members.

-Trying to embrace all the possible combinations of the required communication approaches will leave you struggling for breath.
+Just trying to embrace all the possible combinations of the required communication approaches can leave you struggling for breath.

 But think of the main benefits…